 - Self-Organizing and Spontaneous.
 Each person has a unique journey that unfolds in alignment with their innate wisdom

-Because of the way the breath attunes to precisely what is needed for you during Integrative Breathwork, it can be beneficial for many types of inquiries and challenges, including:
+Because the breath attunes to precisely what is needed for you during Integrative Breathwork, it can be beneficial for many types of inquiries and challenges, including:

 Everyone can learn to integrate some form of conscious breathing into their lives, and the specific practice of Integrative Breathwork may not be optimal for people with conditions such as glaucoma, detached retina, cardiovascular disease, uncontrolled high blood pressure, a history of aneurysms, epilepsy, a diagnosis of bipolar disorder or schizophrenia, osteoporosis, or recent surgery.
 It’s important for me to know if you are pregnant or have asthma.
 If you have any of these conditions, please let me know and we can discuss the best way of working together.